-In today’s digital world, we’re constantly connected to one another, exposing who we are and who we want to be in endless ways.
-From Facebook and Tik Tok to websites and paid ads, reaching your customers is now the easy part — understanding how they perceive you is a lot tougher.
+In today’s digital world, we’re constantly connected to one another online, exposing who we are and who we want to be in endless ways.
+From Facebook and Tik Tok to websites and paid ads on the internet, reaching your customers is now the easy part — understanding how they perceive you is a lot tougher.

 Your customers’ perception of you is everything.
-More than ever, consumers expect authenticity and compassion.
-They want you to tell them the things they want to hear, but they want you to actually mean it.
-In other words, your voice has to resonate with your audience while being attentive to the needs that brought them to a brand like yours in the first place.
+More than ever, consumers expect authenticity and compassion, not just advertising.
+They want you to tell them the things they want to hear through your marketing, but they want you to actually mean it.
+In other words, your voice has to resonate with your audience while being attentive to the needs that brought them to a company like yours in the first place.

 Understanding how your customers see you comes down to the content you share and the conversations that arise from it.
 So where do you even start?
 Here are seven helpful tips to understanding your customers’ perception of your brand so that you can take more control.

 - Know who you aren’t: Another great starting exercise to better understand how you want to be perceived by your customers is to not only write down what your brand is, but also what it isn’t.
 How do you not want to be perceived by your customers?
-This process can help you establish the type of language you should use versus what you shouldn’t, and help you develop a voice that fits the personality you want to convey.
+This process can help you establish the type of language you should use versus what you shouldn’t, and help your plan to develop a voice that fits the personality you want to convey.
 And take a look at your competitors too — what do they do that you really don’t like.
-This approach can give you even more ammo to effectively express what makes you different (and better) than them.
+This approach can give you even more ammo to effectively express what makes you different (and better) than them in your marketing efforts.

 - Look at your customer reviews.
 Ninety-three percent of customers read online reviews before they purchase a product or service (Qualtrics XM).
 That means these words are having a big impact on what your potential customers think of your brand.
 Obviously, positive reviews are like free brand advocates, so the more you have, the better.
 But negative reviews are just as important.
 How you respond to these comments and concerns will play a big role in telling customers you care and you’re willing to make things right.

-If you want to learn more about managing your customer perception, we can help. shyft inspires companies to think differently about their digital marketing.
-Contact us to have a discussion today.
+If you want to learn more about managing your customer perception, shyft can help.
+Our branding and marketing specialists inspire companies to think differently about their digital strategies.
+Contact us to have a discussion with our consultants and specialists today.